 in \eqref{Gauss.curvature}, together with the elementary estimates

-and with the fifth part of Proposition \ref{L2.estimates.1} or also directly with convergence \eqref{smooth.converg.metrics.2}, as exactly pointed out in the proof of Theorem 5.4 in \cite{Riviere.Park.City.2013}: \footnote{It should be stressed here that estimate \eqref{Lorentz.estimate} can actually be proved without the strong $L^{\infty}(\Sigma)$-estimate of the conformal factors in \eqref{bounded.factors.1}, but still estimates \eqref{bounded.factors.1} respectively \eqref{uniformly.conformal.R3} are absolutely indispensable for this entire proof, because of the importance of the closely related estimates \eqref{bounded.f.tjs} respectively \eqref{bounded.f.tjs.new} regarding the basic estimate \eqref{second.fundam.locally.bounded} below, and also because of the unavoidable application of estimates \eqref{uniformly.conformal.R3} at the end of this proof, adopting the proofs of Theorem 4.1 and Proposition 5.2 of \cite{Palmurella.2020}.}
+and with the fifth part of Proposition \ref{L2.estimates.1} or also directly with convergence \eqref{smooth.converg.metrics.2}, as exactly pointed out in the proof of Theorem 5.4 in \cite{Riviere.Park.City.2013} \footnote{It should be stressed here that estimate \eqref{Lorentz.estimate} can actually be proved without the strong $L^{\infty}(\Sigma)$-estimate of the conformal factors in \eqref{bounded.factors.1}, but still estimates \eqref{bounded.factors.1} respectively \eqref{uniformly.conformal.R3} are indispensable for this entire proof because of the importance of the closely related estimates \eqref{bounded.f.tjs} respectively \eqref{bounded.f.tjs.new} regarding the basic estimate \eqref{second.fundam.locally.bounded} below, and additionally because of the unavoidable application of estimate \eqref{uniformly.conformal.R3} in the end of this proof, adopting the proofs of Theorem 4.1 and Proposition 5.2 of \cite{Palmurella.2022}.}: